 If you’ve got this far, you probably know what Timba is.
 In case you are still wondering, here’s a brief explanation.

 The term was coined by NG La Banda’s leader, José Luis Cortés.
 It describes a hybrid music that took shape in 1989 with the release of their seminal LP, “En La Calle.”
 Cortés was a former member of both Irakere and Los Van Van, bands which had pioneered different strands of Cuban music in the 1970’s and ’80’s.
 Los Van Van was, and is, a popular dance band, while Irakere pioneered Afro-Cuban Jazz-Funk fusions.
 Drawing on both and with no shortage of their own ideas, Cortés and his band created a new music.
 Timba was, then, at its inception, very jazzy popular dance music.

 Timba places less restraint on its rhythm sections both in composition, division of labour and improvisation.
 Trap drums are usually added to traditional percussion, and though solos of any kind are rare, musicians are often much freer to improvise than traditionally.

-These similarities have given enormous scope for individuality among Timba’s proponents.
+These numerous ingredients have given enormous scope for individuality among Timba’s proponents.
 In its most creative phase bands would often create new sounds for each recording.
 Though certain techniques and styles have come to be associated with it, Timba is, then, a highly diverse genre loosely identified by time and circumstance, heritage and influence.
 It is accurately described as an “intergénero,” a crossbreed fusion of multiple genres.